Day 1, 16:00, Boston

 "Doesn't sound too pleasant.
 What have you been up to?"
 She loved how he could almost read her mind on these kinds of things.
 Directly to the point.

 "I took out an enclave last night," she started and relayed the whole course of events in brief to her fellow vampire hunter in less than five minutes.
-She sidestepped the details of Quinn's presence being really the only reason she was still alive and conveniently avoided mentioning the soulmate connection.
+She sidestepped the details of Quinn's presence being the only reason she was still alive and conveniently avoided mentioning the soulmate connection.
 There was only so much they needed to know.

 Elliot gave a low whistle on the other side of the line.
 "You are unbelievable"